 Today there is no standard deliverable that can be given to manufacturing that equals the simplicity of a standard drawing.
 Manufacturing has to jump through many differently defined hoops for each large customer and their customized PLM system trying to complexly automate some very simple steps.

-From a simple but very complete drawing that takes no special software to view and understand, to incredibly complex CAD programs and viewers just to view the design.
-Integrated or 3rd party PLM and PDM data management programs that are managed inside engineering.
-MBE's complex idiosyncratic requirements, defined by groups outside engineering.
-3rd party validation programs that basically compare apples to apples.
+From a simple but very complete drawing that takes no special software to view and understand, to requiring incredibly complex CAD programs and viewers just to view the design.
+We now have integrated or 3rd party PLM and PDM data management programs that are managed inside engineering, MBE's complex idiosyncratic requirements, defined by groups outside engineering and 3rd party validation programs that basically compare apples to apples.
 It truly is a mess.

 Can engineering get back to a standard process equal to what was done in the past?